asunaidi/starbucks-capstone-project/README.md

 ## Results
+Using Random Forest algorithm, the accuracy and fscore of the best model were 0.6695 and 0.6244 respectively.
+The most influential factores on offers' success are ordered by the model as follows:
+- Difficulty
+- Membership year 2018
+- Channel - social
+- age
+- income
-The results of my analysis can be seen either on the Jupyter notebook or on this [blog](https://asunaidi.github.io/starbucks-capstone-project/).
+You can find more about the analysis either on the Jupyter notebook in this repository or on this [blog](https://asunaidi.github.io/starbucks-capstone-project/).

 ## Licensing, Authors, Acknowledgements
 I Must give credit to Udacity for such great projects and Starbucks for allowing us to work on their data.